DissectMalware/XLMMacroDeobfuscator/README.md

   --no-indent           Do not show indent before formulas --export-json FILE_PATH
-                        Export the output to JSON
+                        Export the output to JSON --start-point CELL_ADDR
+                        Start interpretation from a specific cell address

 ```

 Read requirements.txt to get the list of python libraries that XLMMacroDeobfuscator is dependent on.